The Good Society

 Let’s extend the inquiry to the full set of rich longstanding democratic nations, concentrating, for reasons of data availability, on the recent era.
 Given the shifts in the world and domestic economies in the 1970s, I focus on the 1980s, 1990s, and 2000s.28 Specifically, I look at the period from 1979 to 2007 (both of these years were business-cycle peaks).
 When comparing economic growth across nations, it’s necessary to adjust for a process known as “catch-up,” whereby countries that begin the period with lower per capita GDP grow more rapidly simply by virtue of starting behind.

 Figure 12 shows the average level of government revenues (horizontal axis) and the average catch-up-adjusted economic growth rate (vertical axis) in these countries between 1979 and 2007.
 There is no association between government size and economic growth.
-More thorough cross-country studies reach a similar conclusion.29
+More thorough cross-country studies have tended to reach a similar conclusion.29

 Most of the evidence I’ve looked at here compares across the world’s rich nations in recent years or decades.
 It would be helpful to consider a longer period and examine changes over time.
 Unfortunately, with the exception of economic growth, we can’t.
 In most of these countries government size hasn’t changed much since the mid-1980s, so to assess the effect of changes we need to go farther back time.
 But measures for most of the hypothesized consequences of big government — ease of doing business, government effectiveness, competition, innovation, and employment hours — are only available for recent years.